 A variety of religious groups are recognizing the changing reality around media and taking advantage of new methods to reach people.

 Live video has a number of advantages.
 Compared to traditional broadcasting, it’s extremely affordable.
 Even in tiny markets, only the largest religious groups can typically afford airtime on cable television.
-Online video brings the price down into a range that’s affordable for everyday people.
+The online video brings the price down into a range that’s affordable for everyday people.

 Streaming is also a great way for people to learn about you with no pressure.
 New community members who are interested in joining your congregation can check your services out online before they join in person.
 That’s a great boon when it comes to reaching new people.